 That’s why owning your home outright is like having money buried under a mattress.
 Since the house will grow (or fall) in value with or without a mortgage, any equity you currently have in the house is, essentially, earning no interest.
 You wouldn’t stuff 10 grand under your mattress, so why stash $400,000 in the walls of the house?
 Having a long-term mortgage lets your equity grow while your home’s value grows.

 Reason #2: A mortgage won’t stop you from building equity in the house.

-Figure 8-3 shows what happens: By making your payments each month, your loan’s balance in 20 years will be just $117,886.
+By making your payments each month, your loan’s balance in 20 years will be just $86,699.
 This supports the contention that equity grows as you pay off the mortgage and that, therefore, the faster you pay off the mortgage, the faster your equity will grow.

 But this thinking fails to acknowledge that this is not the only way you will build equity in your house.
-That’s because your house is almost certain to grow in value over the next 20 years.
+That’s because your house is likely to grow in value over the next 20 years.
 If that house rises in value at the rate of 3% per year, it will be worth $541,833 in 20 years!
-You’ll have nearly a quarter million dollars in new equity even if your principal balance never declines!
+You’ll have nearly a quarter-million dollars in new equity even if your principal balance never declines!